NcStudios/NcTools/README.md

 Usually, many assets will need to be built at the same time.
 To accomplish this, a json manifest can be supplied with -m flag:

+You can use a JSON manifest file to specify how to convert many files at once:

 ```json
 // manifest.json